jackgrahamgit/ga4-ecommerce-android-app/README.md

 2. Select **Git** as the version control system.
 4. Enter the URL to the repository.
 5. Choose the directory where you want to save the project and click **Clone**.

+## Connect your Google Analytics 4 property

+To collect data from the Android app in your Analytics property, you need to add an Android app data stream to your property.

+Recommended: Enable debug mode so you can see the ecommerce events in realtime.
+[Learn more](https://developers.devsite.corp.google.com/analytics/devguides/collection/ga4/debug?technology=apps#android)